New Forest break in Hampshire October 2007 - page 2

 ...the Foresters Arms pub.
 Brockenhurst is well located for New

-calls here (but only runs May-Sept, do they not expect 'green' tourists
+calls there (but only runs May-Sept, maybe they don't expect 'green'

-outside these times?).
-There's also several cycle hire shops.
+tourists outside these times?).
+Oh, there's also several cycle

 |